teamplify/teamplify-runner/README.rst

     $ teamplify upgrade

-When a new version is downloaded, you should run ``teamplify restart`` to replace your current running version with a new one.
+The latter command would automatically detect if a new version was downloaded and would restart the service if necessary.

 Backup and restore